shunkakinoki/pitch/content/079-oss-history-visualization.md

 - Difficult to get critical insights regarding oss projects
 - Github visualization along with UI/UX is very poor
-- Insight is necessary to provide lessons for future projectss
+- Insight is necessary to provide lessons for future projects

 ---